animal-tree/Writing-stuff/BadStuff25-Really-radical-idea.md

 (2) Your-body-your-choice.
 Aborting yourself is okay.

 (3) Many people are in dire, permanent pain.
 The right-to-die should be their choice.
-A life in a vegetated or bidridden state in a hospital, *coerced*, *undesired*, is torture.
+A life in a vegetated or bedridden state in a hospital, *coerced*, *undesired*, is torture.

 (4) Many people are in dire pain.
 Maybe not permanent, maybe not even outwardly visible.
 But their minds know when they've had enough.
 There can be a wait time.
 1 year.
 An age limit, 17 years or older.
 But that's it.
 No coerced therapies or drugs.
 Why?
 Because a person's final days should be theirs to own.
 Unless you want them to "pass" your suicide test.